 Interfund transfers are essential to maintain the Special Revenue Funds of the District.
 The transfers assist the fund with cash flow, payroll, and employee benefits.
 The District's intent is to appropriate expenditures to these funds on an actual basis to show the true costs of operation for these programs.
 By making the interfund transfers these expenditures can be allocated to each program as they occur.
-The transfer between debt service funds was made to allocate remaining funds after refunding of the 2008 Refunding Debt Fund.
-The transfer between the VanSingel Fine Arts Center Fund was to combine it with the Community Services Special Revenue Fund.
+The transfer between debt service funds was made to close the 2010 Refinancing Debt Fund.